kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

     • Modifying Processes
     • Identifying needs & opportunity of a business

-*You will be always doing something different.*
+_You will be always doing something different._

 # Skills of a Good Business Analyst

-Basically, a good business analyst is judged on these four attributes
+Basically, a good business analyst is judged on the following attributes:

-- **Strong analytical and problem-solving skills:** An outstanding analytical skills will separate out a good business analyst.
-A good part of BA role includes analyzing data, workflow, user or stakeholders inputs, documents, etc.
-- **Leadership skills:** directing team members, forecasting budget, helping team members with the problem, etc.
-- **Business process and planning:** Planning the project scope, understanding and implementing requirement of project, identifying resources required for the project and so on
-- **Technical Skill:** If a business analyst is in the IT sector, few technical aspect are expected to know like operating systems, hardware capabilities, database concepts, networking, SDLC methodology, etc.

-Apart from this a business analyst also offers:

-- **Excellent communication skills:** Business analysts must be able to effectively communicate with a variety of stakeholders, including business leaders, technical teams, and customers.
-- **Business and industry knowledge:** Having a good understanding of the industry and business operations in which they are working is important for understanding the context of the project.
+1. Analytical Thinking:
+Successful business analysts possess strong analytical thinking skills to dissect complex problems, identify patterns, and generate meaningful insights.
+They can break down requirements into manageable components and develop logical solutions.

+2. Communication and Collaboration:
+Effective communication and collaboration are essential for business analysts.
+They must be able to interact with stakeholders, elicit requirements, and convey technical information in a clear and concise manner.
+Collaboration skills facilitate effective teamwork and stakeholder alignment.

+3. Problem-Solving:
+Business analysts should have excellent problem-solving skills to analyze business processes, identify gaps, and propose appropriate solutions.
+They can think critically, evaluate alternatives, and make data-driven decisions.

+4. Technical Acumen:
+A solid understanding of technology is crucial for business analysts.
+They should be familiar with software development methodologies, system architectures, and emerging technologies.
+This knowledge helps them bridge the gap between business and IT teams.

+5. Adaptability:
-- **Adaptability and flexibility:** Business analysts must be able to adapt to changing requirements and situations, and be open to new ideas and approaches.
+The IT industry is constantly evolving, and successful business analysts need to be adaptable to stay abreast of the latest trends and technologies.
+They should be open to learning new tools, techniques, and methodologies.

-- **Strategic thinking:** Business analysts should be able to think strategically, taking into account the big picture and long-term goals of the organization.
+6. Domain Knowledge:
+Domain knowledge is essential for business analysts to understand industry-specific requirements and challenges.
+It enables them to provide valuable insights and make informed decisions.

+7. Attention to Detail:
+business analysts must possess strong attention to detail to accurately gather and document requirements.
+They need to ensure that all requirements are captured and properly communicated to the development team.

 # How to Become a business analyst: